Chile de árbol

 The chile de árbol (lit. 'chili from tree') is a small and potent Mexican chili pepper also known as bird's beak chile and rat's tail chile.
 These chilis are about 5 to 7.5 cm long, and 0.65 to 1 cm in diameter.
 Their heat index is between 15,000 and 30,000 Scoville units.
 The peppers start out green and turn a bright red color as they mature.
 Chile de árbol peppers can be found fresh, dried, or powdered.
 As dried chiles, they are often used to decorate wreaths because they do not lose their red color after dehydration.
+The chile de árbol is closely related to the cayenne and pequín, and shares their sharp, searing heat with a grassy, faintly smoky flavour.